nahhididwin/Hung_WAIRNI/WAIRNI.v3.0/README (3).txt

 I guess, you should read more about these: Savitzky-Golay filter, Band-pass filter, Low-pass filter, High-pass filter, Notch filter, Adaptive Filter, Wavelet Transform, Fourier Transform,...

+Practical Level (For Integral Accuracy): Power quality measurement instruments typically select F_s as a multiple of f and very high to ensure the accuracy of numerical integration and harmonic analysis.
+Common are 6.4 kS/s (kilo-samples/second), 10 kS/s or higher...

+Number of Samples Per 1 Sine Wave Cycle:
+That means if it is 10000S/s then 200 samples =)) (This level is quite common).

 --